jayantk/jklol/README.md

 specified in lambda calculus, using LISP-like notation.
 The parser can be trained to either maximize loglikelihood or margin-based objectives using various forms of supervision.
-In both cases, the parser has a rich collection of features (similar to the C&C syntactic parser).
+In both cases, the parser has a rich collection of features similar to the C&C parser.

 ### Grammar